Written by: Peter Boulanger

-In 2005, we performed at an event where we had to do our acts to whatever music happened to be playing at the time.
-To practice for it, we brought random pieces of music to the gym, and challenging each other to perform to the piece
+In 2005, we performed at an event where we had to do our circus acts to whatever music happened to be playing at the time.
+To practice for it, we brought random pieces of music to the gym, and challenged each other to perform to the piece, and there it was, a random music circus competition.

 It turned out to be fun, and quite challenging, so in 2006, we hosted the FEIRMCC.